 It is obvious that each of these two models has advantages and disadvantages.
 You must weigh your options, of course, against the type of project(s) you are seeking.
 For a general summation, though, here are the key takeaways to consider:

-Dedicated Team: Here you have lots of flexibility in terms of modifying the project details as iteration move along and you have the chance to review them and analyze what may need to be changed or added.
+Dedicated development team: Here you have lots of flexibility in terms of modifying the project details as iteration move along and you have the chance to review them and analyze what may need to be changed or added.
 You also have involvement throughout the entire development process.
 Costs, though will fluctuate, and you do run the risk of blowing out your budget.

 Fixed Price: Cost and scope are pre-determined and fixed, based upon the specific details that you provide to the outsourcer.
 There is then no flexibility for modifications without re-negotiating the initial contract.
 You will have no involvement in the development process which usually occurs via waterfall methodology.
 The risk here is product quality, although, with contract terms that provide for fixing issues after delivery, this is somewhat mitigated.

 Romexsoft is committed to providing the best software development services to its clients, whether the need is a finite app or a longer-term development life cycle.
 Contact us to discuss your need, let us help you choose the best option for your goals, and then provide you with the perfect team for your products.